AxisCommunications/axis-aws-kinesis-vsp/README.md

 1. Create a file named `.env` in the `x509_authentication` directory of this repository, it will contain data to communicate with the camera and AWS.
 Add the content below to the file and fill in the corresponding values:

-    > For the `generate.sh` script and docker compose to pick up the environment variables the file needs to be named `.env` **and** be placed in the `x509_authentication` directory.
+    > For the `generate.sh` script and Docker Compose to pick up the environment variables the file needs to be named `.env` **and** be placed in the `x509_authentication` directory.

     ```sh